Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems: Introduction

-\textit{Contributions.} Our primary contribution is the structural and numerical development of a CSP-based reduction methodology, specifically focusing on challenging classes of binary bilevel programs and robust optimization.
-We show that one can either exploit network flows models or dynamic programming to obtain, respectively, extended mixed-integer linear formulations or algorithms that are built on constant-evolving solvers.
-Our secondary contributions refer to the development of numerical methods to an important class of bilevel programming and robust optimization, which in our experiments have suggested large runtime improvements when sufficiently compact networks for the underlying combinatorial problem sizes are available.
-We also discuss generalizations of the framework for other classes of bilevel and robust problems.
+\textit{Contributions.} Our primary contribution is the development of a CSP-based reduction methodology.
+We show that one can either exploit network flow models or dynamic programming to obtain, respectively, extended mixed-integer linear formulations or algorithms that are built on solvers that are constantly evolving.
+The techniques are applied to two structured classes of challenging discrete optimization problems, which in our experiments have suggested runtime improvements whenever compact networks for the underlying combinatorial problem sizes are available.
+We also discuss generalizations of the framework for other classes of two-stage problems.

-\textit{Paper organization.} The remainder of this paper is organized as follows.
+\textit{Paper organization.} The paper is organized as follows.
 Section \ref{sec:related} presents a literature review on related algorithms.
 In Section \ref{sec:preliminaries}, we briefly review reformulations of discrete optimization problems as network models, more specifically decision diagrams.
 Section \ref{sec:CSPModels} formalizes the description of our proposed constrained path formulations over decision diagrams.
-Section \ref{sec:bilevel} implements the approach for a class of discrete bilevel programs and depicts an application on competitive project selection.
+Section \ref{sec:bilevel} implements the approach for a class of discrete two-stage programs and depicts an application on competitive project selection.
 Section \ref{sec:robustoptimization} considers the approach for classical robust optimization with an application to the robust traveling salesperson problem with time windows.
-Finally, Section \ref{sec:conclusion} concludes the manuscript and articulate future directions.
-For the sake of conciseness, we include in the main body of the manuscript the proofs for selected propositions and the remaining proofs are included in the appendices.
+Finally, Section \ref{sec:conclusion} concludes the manuscript and discusses future directions.
+Proofs are included in the online supplement.